raw-data-tech/General-Coding-Guidelines/reenu/general_coding_conventions.md

 <span class="c42 c39">Readability</span>
 ----------------------------------------

-<span class="c13">Hidden from the view of most users, well-chosen identifiers make it significantly easier for developers and analysts to understand what the system is doing and how to fix or extend the </span><span class="c13">[source code](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Source_code&sa=D&usg=AFQjCNF_1h7AEDPGsg08Ru7ifFXQ8WaBiA)</span><span class="c13"> to apply for new needs.</span>
+<span class="c13">Hidden from the view of most users, well-chosen identifiers make it significantly easier for developers and analysts to understand what the system is doing and how to fix or extend the source code to apply for new needs.</span>

 <span class="c13">For example, although the statement</span>